-Unilateral hydronephrosis is swelling of one kidney due to a backup of urine.
+Hydronephrosis is swelling of one kidney due to a backup of urine.
+This problem may occur in one kidney.

 Common symptoms include: